-- Apathy to routine activities, which may be associated with social withdrawal
+- apathy to routine activities, which may be associated with social withdrawal

-- Difficulty concentrating
+- difficulty concentrating

-- Changes in appetite
+- changes in appetite

-Other physical symptoms of PMDD can include breast tenderness or swelling, headaches, joint or muscle pain, bloating and weight gain.
+Other physical symptoms of PMDD can include breast tenderness or swelling, headaches, joint or muscle pain, bloating, and weight gain.

-Treatment for PMDD can include the use of:
+Examples include the use of: